Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Once students have had time to create their shot list, transition to slide 6 and bring them back together for a discussion using the I Notice, I Wonder instructional strategy.
-Ask a few students to share about their clips, answering the questions on the slide.
+Transition to slide 6 and engage students in a discussion using the I Notice, I Wonder instructional strategy.
+Invite a few students to share out about their clips by responding to the questions on the slide.

 Show slide 7.
-Inform students that to make a scene, you first need a shot list.
-Once you have introduced them to the shot list as a concept, navigate to this example shot list from Wonder Woman (2017), which is also linked in Activity Slides.
-Once there, select “Custom Lists” from the left-hand navigation menu and share with students, going over what information was recorded.
+Inform students that in order to create a scene, you must first create a shot list.
+Further expand on the concept of a shot list as necessary, then show students an example of a shot list by navigating to the shot list from Wonder Woman (2017).
+Select “Custom Lists” from the navigation menu on the left and review the recorded information with students.

 Explore